0xBooper/ImageSee/README.md

 If you wanted to build it and package it into a distributable, then:

+1. Download Python 3 (preferably 3.9.7, or later)
-1. Download the source code (by: `git clone https://github.com/0xBooper/ImageSee.git`)
+2. Download the source code (by: `git clone https://github.com/0xBooper/ImageSee.git`)
-2. Download Python 3
+   3: Go into the directory.
+Run: `cd path/to/ImageSee`
 3. Install all dependencies.
 The project requires only PyQt5, so you can do `pip install pyqt5`
 4. Install PyInstaller, for the build process (by: `pip install pyinstaller`)
-5. Run `pyinstaller ImageSee.spec`
+5. Run `pyinstaller ImageSee.spec`.
+This may take a while.

+Otherwise, if you wanted to just run the python straight: (_not recommended, may be slower_)

+1. Download Python 3 (preferably 3.9.7, or later)
+2. Download the source code (by: `git clone https://github.com/0xBooper/ImageSee.git`)
+   3: Go into the directory.
+Run: `cd path/to/ImageSee`
+3. Install all dependencies.
+The project requires only PyQt5, so you can do `pip install pyqt5`
+4. Execute the python file.
+Run: `python main.py`

+Remember to change `path/to/` with the actual path.

 ---

+Happy image viewing!